Selected and Translated by Ikram Hawramani

 I have seen that greed toward worldly gains causes people to lose the thing they are greedily seeking.
 We have seen one who greedily sought to accumulate wealth, and acquired it, but continued to eagerly seek more.
 If they had comprehended, they would have known that the purpose of wealth is to spend it on life.
 If one spends life in greedily acquiring it, they lose both their life and their wealth.

 The good scent of a good and wholesome private life may last after one’s death.
 There are those who have a good remembrance among the people after their death then are forgotten.
 And there are those who are remembered for a hundred years, after which their remembrance and their graves disappear.
 And among them there are stars whose remembrance lasts forever.

 There are those who venerate the creation, so that they do not respect their private time in the presence of God.
 By the amount that they engage in private sins, and by the degree of their sins, a bad scent spreads from them, so that hearts begin to dislike them.
 If their crimes are small, then there will be little of good remembrance toward them, but only praise.
-And if their private sins are great, people will be silent about them, neither praising them nor criticizing them.
+And if their private sins are great [even though they have virtuous outward appearances and great intellectual achievements], people will be silent about them, neither praising them nor criticizing them.

 A matter constricted my heart and caused me great and constant sadness and gloom.
 I started to think much about finding a solution for my problem using any and all means, but I could not find any escape.
 Then I came upon this verse, “Whosoever fears God, He will create for him a way out”, and I knew that the fear of God is the means of escaping my troubles.
 I reapplied myself at realizing true fear of God in my heart, and soon I found the way out from the thing that was troubling me.